sisihagen/webroot/content/fr/blog/je-suis-paris.md

         </li>

         <li>
-            2.) <a href="http://www.theguardian.com/world/2014/feb/25/oberndorf-german-town-armed-world-heckler-kock" title="A small village delivered death in the world">Heckler & Koch, SIG Sauer, Rheinmetall and KMW</a>
+            2.) <a href="https://www.theguardian.com/world/2014/feb/25/oberndorf-german-town-armed-world-heckler-kock" title="Oberndorf: the tiny German town that armed the world">Oberndorf: the tiny German town that armed the world</a>
         </li>

         <li>